 The interdisciplinary minor in Deaf Studies offers students an opportunity to blend courses from several fields of study, including communication disorders, sociology, psychology, anthropology, communication, and education, as well as to pursue a study-abroad experience.
 The minor complements many academic majors and prepares students to work in a variety of settings where skill in American Sign Language and knowledge of the American Deaf community are necessary: education, business, human services (social work, health care, counseling, and others), and government, to name a few.
 Employees with fluency in ASL are in demand nationwide, and the Deaf Studies minor is designed to make New Paltz graduates more employable by developing a skill set geared toward meeting that demand.
 Although not an English/American Sign Language Interpreter Education program or a Deaf Education or ASL Linguistics program, the Deaf Studies minor will help students become qualified to enter such programs at the post-baccalaureate or graduate level.

-The Deaf Studies minor is open to all students majoring in all disciplines but may be especially attractive to students in liberal arts and sciences, education, business, and theatre.
-It is designed to develop the use of American Sign Language and prepare students for further education in sign language interpretation or deaf education.
-ASL is present in every realm of life as deaf, hearing impaired and deaf-blind people seek education and equitable employment.
-This minor will increase the students' understanding of hearing loss, deafness, and Deaf culture.
-The course of study will enable the student to communicate with deaf persons at a basic level, as well as gain cultural knowledge.
-Courses are available through the following programs: Communication Disorders, Sociology, Psychology, Anthropology, Education, Study Abroad, and Communication.
+The Deaf Studies minor is open to students majoring in all disciplines and may be especially attractive to students in the liberal arts and sciences, education, business, and theatre.
+It is designed to develop the use of American Sign Language and prepare students for further education in related fields.
+ASL is present in every realm of life as Deaf, hard-of-hearing and deaf-blind people seek education and equitable employment.
+The minor will increase students' understanding of hearing loss, deafness, and Deaf culture and their ability to communicate with Deaf persons at a basic level.

-For more information about this minor, please contact:
+For more information about the Deaf Studies minor, please contact:

 Deaf Studies Program